No-Database-5953/Kibble_Clock/README.md

 ## Dogs Fed Indicator with Arduino Uno R4

 ### Overview
-This sketch turns an Arduino Uno R4, a push-button, two LEDs, and a 16×2 I²C LCD into a “Dog Fed” indicator.
+This sketch turns an Arduino Uno R4, a push-button, two LEDs, and a 16×2 I²C LCD into a “Dogs Fed” indicator.
 - Press the button to toggle between **Fed** and **Not Fed** states.
 - The green LED lights when **Fed**; the red LED lights when **Not Fed**.
 - A timestamp on the LCD shows the last toggle time, synchronized via NTP (Central Time with DST).